drcmda/immer-wieder/README.md

 ## Inline mutations using `void`

-Draft mutations usually warrant a code block, since a return denotes a overwrite in Immer.
+Draft mutations usually warrant a code block, since a return denotes a overwrite in immer.
 Sometimes that can stretch code a little more than you might be comfortable with.
 In such cases you can use javascripts [`void`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void) operator, which evaluates expressions and returns `undefined`.

 ```javascript
 // Single mutation